-Of the 38 who had received access to the assistance required, the majority (> 60 percent) had paid for it themselves/family or their employer had provided it.
-For the others, eight said 'Other' and the final group of seven included Ministry of Health, District Health Boards and support organisation (either specific to the disability or more general).
+Of the 38 who had received access to the assistance required, the majority (> 60 per cent) had paid for it themselves/family or their employer had provided it.
+For the others, eight said 'Other' and the final group of seven included Ministry of Health, District Health Boards, Support organisation (either specific to the disability or more general).